FHantke/brave-browser-wiki/Brave-omaha.md

 `./ApplyTag.exe BraveUpdateSetup.exe BraveBrowserDevSetup.exe "appguid={CB2150F2-595F-4633-891A-E39720CE0531}&appname=Brave-Browser-Dev&needsadmin=prefers&lang=en&ap=dev"`

-Also, `install` action event should be added with `--chrome-dev` argument.
+Also, `install` and `update` action events should be added with `--chrome-dev` argument when adding a new version.

 *ApplyTag.exe* is in scones-out/dbg-win/obj/tools/ApplyTag.